 Copyright © Nucleus Medical Media, Inc.

-Symptoms may include: Red, burning, itching, and/or dry eyesDry mouthDifficulty swallowingLoss of taste and smellDry skin, nose, throat, and/or lungsSwollen salivary glandsSevere dental cavities caused by dry mouthOral yeast infectionsVaginal drynessSkin rashesJoint and muscle painFatigue
+Symptoms may include: Red, burning, itching, and/or dry eyesDry mouthDifficulty swallowingLoss of taste and smellDry skin, nose, throat, and/or lungsDental problemsSwollen salivary glandsVaginal drynessSkin rashesJoint

 In some cases, other parts of the body are affected as well.
 These include: Blood vesselsThe nervous systemOrgans such as the lungs, liver, pancreas, kidneys, and thyroid

-This condition is generally benign.
-However, people with severe cases are at increased risk for developing
+People with severe cases of this syndrome are at increased risk for developing cancers such as

 .
 This is a cancer of the white blood cells.
 Your doctor will need to monitor you for this.